marfarma/cms-tree-page-view/readme.txt

 3. Search pages.
 4. Drag-and-drop to rearrange/change the order of the pages.
 5. The tree is also available on the dashboard and therefore available immediately after you login.
+6. The settings page - choose where you want the tree to show up
+7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.6.3 =
+- tree is activated for pages during install, so the user does not need to set up anything during first run

+= 0.6.2 =
+- Was released only as a public beta together with wpml.org, to test the wpml-integration
+- Now supports custom post types.
+- Now compatible with WPML Multilangual CMS (wpml.org).
+- Uses WordPress own functions at some more places.
+- When searching and no posts found you now get a message so you know that there were no matches.
+- German translation added, by Thomas Dullnig (www.sevenspire.com).
+Thank you!
+- Lots of code rewritten for this update of CMS Tree Page View, so please let me know if it works or if I broke something!

 = 0.6.1 =
 - Forgot to close a p-tag correctly.
 Now it should validate again!